Iteranya/DiscordBot/README.md

 - the ggml models files you can get from Llava repo, also ShareGPT would also work

 ### Stable Diffusion
-- bot supports stable diffusion but I recommend using SDXL as the bot will send a prompt to SD in natural language and previous SD (like SD1.5) would struggle
+~~- bot supports stable diffusion but I recommend using SDXL as the bot will send a prompt to SD in natural language and previous SD (like SD1.5) would struggle~~

+Still a work in progress, but I will definitely not be sending prompt to SD in Natural Language!

+Cuz I got GBNF, take that corpo garbage!!!

 ### Koboldcpp, OpenAI API, Mistral API
-- The bot supports koboldcpp API but also OpenAI-compatible backends.
+- The bot supports koboldcpp API ~~but also OpenAI-compatible backends.
 Look in configurations folder for examples.
-Put your API key in the 'Bearer' line
+Put your API key in the~~ ~~'Bearer' line~~ ClosedAI, Anthropic, and Google can \[REDACTED\] MY \[DATA EXPUNGED\] and \[CENSORED\] you hear me?! \[EXPLICITIVES REMOVED\]YA'LL!!!

 ### Additional configuration needed to run the bot
 - Discord API key in bot.py in the global variable